 \section{Research Methodology}

-In this study, we introduce the FedHDPrivacy framework, an innovative approach within the IoT domain that integrates FL, HD, and DP to securely facilitate the exchange of confidential information among clients.
-This framework utilizes HD as an explainable model to extract insights from training data and predict the labels of new samples.
-FL is employed to distribute the learning process across multiple clients, with each client training an HD model and then transmitting it to a central server.
-The server aggregates these local models to create a global model, which benefits from the combined knowledge of all clients, enhancing the accuracy of predictions for new data samples.
+In this study, we propose the FedHDPrivacy framework, which integrates FL, HD, and DP to securely facilitate collaborative learning in IoT environments.
+The framework leverages HD as an explainable model to analyze training data and classify new samples.
+The learning process is distributed across multiple clients, where each client trains an HD model locally and sends its updates to a central server.
+The server aggregates these local models to form a global model, which combines the knowledge of all clients and improves predictive accuracy.